JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCustomPages.md

     ![](Images/Lab2-UsingPowerFxInCustomPages/E4_17.png)

 16. Close the flow designer by clicking on the **Close** icon in the top right corner of the screen.
-The flow will then be automatically added to the app and visible in the **Power Automate** pane:
+The flow will then be automatically added to the page and made visible in the **Power Automate** pane:

     ![](Images/Lab2-UsingPowerFxInCustomPages/E4_18.png)